When does Firestarter start?

 What about drugs & alcohol?

 We do not allow drugs or alcohol on site.
 We reserve the right to search tents if we feel it is necessary.
 If we find any of these items, it may result in the person being removed from the site and, if necessary, the Police will be informed.
-If we find anyone with illegal drugs on site, we will inform the Police.

 Do you have to be a Christian to go to Firestarter?